Before you take your dog to an off leash area

 Are restricted dogs allowed in off leash areas?

-No, they are not allowed.
 A restricted dog is a dog that has been deemed restricted as a result of a conviction under the Animal Licensing and Control Bylaw for any of the sections pertaining to chases, attacks or bites.
 Restricted dogs must be leashed and muzzled any time they are outside the owner's property.
+Restricted dogs are not allowed in off leash areas.

 What It Might Cost You If You Don't Comply